 A selection of bread followed - I chose the laugenbroetchen, which was excellent and had me asking for another.

 That was followed by the caviar presentation.
 This was actually my first time having caviar - I was quite curious regarding it.
-The presentation was magnificant, but they could use a mother-of-pearl spoon instead of the metal one.
+The presentation was magnificent, but they could use a mother-of-pearl spoon instead of the metal one.
 I quite enjoyed it - but I doubt I will be paying the price for premium caviar on my own anytime soon.

 Next, Carolin brought out a sampler of all three appetizer choices.
 They were a bit lackluster, however.
 The spicy grilled shrimp was not at all spicy and the rest of the dish was a bit disappointing.
 I did not enjoy the broiled goat cheese with artichoke, though the char grilled and roasted bell pepper tasted good.
-The prosciutto with various tomatos was nothing to write home about either.
+The prosciutto with various tomatoes was nothing to write home about either.

 For my main I opted for the halibut.
 It was a good choice.
 I was tempted by the veal medallion, but I am always apprehensive about ordering beef on an airplane - I have never had a good experience with it.
 The only issue I had was deciding which wine to pair with it.
 Since I chose fish, I wanted white wine to go with it.
 When I asked Carolin, she recommended the Riesling, but suggested I try them all to decide.
 What a wonderful idea!
 I tried (not in this order):